Elisa van Riessen - Actress

 Elisa van Riessen is a Dutch Actress who lives in Amsterdam, the Netherlands.

 In 2011 she founded BEMproductions with which she produced the performance Beloofd!
 A comic play about negotiations between mothers and adolescent daughters.
-She is currently writing a film script: 'Icetime' a film about couples handling their lives after the children left the house.
+She is currently writing a film script: 'Sponsor' a film about a middel aged woman who gets to deal with power abuse in an AA group.

-Primary school was sitting still a lot and as a girl knitting pink baby socks while she preferred to join the boys with clay, but that was not allowed.
+Primary school was sitting still a lot and as a girl knitting pink baby socks while she preferred to join the boys with clay, that was not allowed.
 At 9 she had a teacher who asked her to make a play every two weeks on Friday afternoons.
 She could find out for herself what and with whom.
-She sometimes wonders what he saw in her there but is was a great inspiration adn from then on she loved school.
-She continued to do those plays in the other classes in the years that followed, with children often having to play the lampshade, but they gladly did.
-When the headmaster found out that one of the boys had secretly put real beer in a bottle during a performance, the plays on Friday afternoon came to an end.
+She continued to do those plays in the other classes in the years that followed, with children often having to play the lampshade, which they gladly did.
+When the headmaster found out that one of the boys had secretly put real beer in a bottle during a performance, the plays came to an end.
 But she never stopped playing: to discover what it feels like to be someone else, the person behind the mask.